Practical AI setup for brokers

 Start with one workflow where AI can prove value without asking your office to trust a black-box plugin or wire sensitive systems together too quickly.

-Default posture: broker-editable preferences with provider-managed guardrails.
+Default posture: broker-editable preferences with managed safety controls.

 Where brokerage offices lose time